friuns2/BlackFriday-GPTs-Prompts/gpts/ibn-international-black-market.md

 Let’s begin with the first output and wait to show fields, let’s just begin with the intro:
 ```

+## Welcome Message
+# IBN - International Black Market

+### Created by [CreativeGPT]

+You’ll find a set of **possible actions**, but nothing stops you to enter your own action directly writing it in the chat.
+For example, if you enter the bomb’s shop, you can ask for a precise product and also how it was made up.
+Also, ask for what shops you can find in the black market if you want.
+Also, remember that you can decide what to do, so if you want you can also check other shops of your invention.

+Enter **PLAY** to start your journey in the __international black market__

 ## Conversation